-National Veterinary Services (VS) play critical roles in protecting animal health and welfare, and share responsibilities on issues for which a multi-sectoral One Health approach is required, such as zoonosis prevention and control, and for which they must ensure veterinary workforce with sufficient numbers and appropriate competencies are in place.
-Many OIE Members in the region face challenges in ensuring that an adequate enabling environment is in place in for veterinarians, Veterinary Paraprofessionals (VPPs) to work to their optimal capacity, including their prerogatives, appropriate legislation, regulation, coordination and communication among stakeholders, and educational provision.
-VPPs can play crucial roles in VS, making up more than half of the workforce in much of Asia and the Pacific region.
+National Veterinary Services (VS) play critical roles in protecting animal health and welfare, sharing responsibilities on issues requiring a multi-sectoral One Health approach, including zoonosis prevention and control.
+VS ensures a veterinary workforce with sufficient numbers trained in the appropriate competencies.
+Many OIE Members in the region face challenges ensuring that an adequate enabling environment is in place for veterinarians and Veterinary Paraprofessionals (VPPs) to work to their optimal capacity.
+An enabling environment is defined by clear prerogatives, appropriate legislation and regulation, stakeholder coordination and communication, and educational provision.
+VPPs also play crucial roles in VS, making up more than half of the workforce in much of Asia and the Pacific region.

 ‘Veterinary workforce’ is defined by the number, distribution and type of personnel working in the veterinary services across the public and private sectors.

-Public functions of veterinarians comprise – Animal Health policy, Animal disease surveillance/control/eradication, Certification of animal heath for trade, Veterinary public health and etc, while private functions involve clinical animal health services, production services such as pregnancy diagnosis and so on.
+The public functions of veterinarians are comprised of Animal Health policy, Animal disease surveillance/control/eradication, Certification of animal health for trade, Veterinary public health, etc., while private functions involve clinical animal health services, production services such as pregnancy diagnosis, and so on.

-Given the wide and various functions veterinary service is responsible for, veterinary workforce planning, identifying who delivers which service is important to strengthen the veterinary service in the country.
+Given the wide and various functions veterinary services are responsible for, veterinary workforce planning, and identifying who delivers which service, is important to strengthen the veterinary service in a country.

 Systematic workforce assessments can identify gaps in the numbers and categories of personnel required in the country.

-For a workforce to conduct their activities effectively, they require enabling environment including adequate and updated legislation, regulation, education and coordination/collaboration mechanism.
+For a workforce to conduct their activities effectively, they require an enabling environment, which includes adequate and updated legislation, regulation, education and coordination/collaboration mechanisms.

 VPP means a person who, for the purposes of the Terrestrial Code, is authorised by the veterinary statutory body to carry out certain designated tasks (dependent upon the category of veterinary paraprofessional) in a territory, and delegated to them under the responsibility and direction of a veterinarian.
 The tasks for each category of veterinary paraprofessional should be defined by the veterinary statutory body depending on qualifications and training, and in accordance with need.
 In Members, where VSB does not regulate VPPs, a VPP maybe defined as a person who is not a veterinarian but has received at least one year of formal training in animal health/production from a recognised /accredited institution resulting in a certificate, diploma or degree, and who is currently active.
 VPPs play an important role in providing basic veterinary service delivery in most resource-constrained or developing countries, occupying a range of roles in animal health, veterinary public health and laboratories.
 Considering the importance of VPPs, the OIE has organized multiple events as well as published guidelines on VPPs.